Knowledge-enhanced Agents for Interactive Text Games: Related Work

 \section{Related Work}

-\para{Reinforcement Learning for Text-Based Games:} Due to conventional formulation of text-based games as Markov decision processes, RL remains a popular approach for training agents in these environments.
-A common challenge in these games is the combinatorially-large action space, which makes it difficult to find a good policy.
+\textbf{Reinforcement Learning for Text-based Games} has been a popular idea due to the conventional formulation of text-based games as Markov decision processes.
+A common challenge in these games is the combinatorially large action space, which makes it difficult to find a good policy.
 Carta \textit{et al.} \cite{s20} proposed an approach to achieve alignment through functional grounding, where an agent uses an LM as a policy to solve goals through online RL.
-Yao \textit{et al.} \cite{s14} proposed a Contextual Action Language Model to generate a compact set of action candidates at each game state and combine it with an RL agent to re-rank the generated action candidates.
-Hausknecht \textit{et al.} \cite{s2} proposed DRRN, an RL model that uses a separate Gated Recurrent Unit (GRU) for processing action text into a vector which is used to estimate a joint Q-Value \textit{Q(o, a)} over the observation $o$ and each action $a$.
-Our work injects knowledge into the DRRN model for improved performance by enhancing agents' understanding of the game world.
+Madotto \textit{et al.} \cite{s12} introduced a new exploration and imitation-based agent to play text-based games, which can be seen as a testbed for language understanding and generation.
+The proposed method uses the exploration approach of Go-Explore \cite{s13} for solving games and trains a policy to imitate trajectories with high rewards. eXploit-Then-eXplore (XTX)~\cite{s17} is a multi-stage episodic control algorithm that separates exploitation and exploration into distinct policies, guiding the agent's action selection at different phases within a single episode.
+Yao \textit{et al.} \cite{s14} proposed a Contextual Action LM to generate a compact set of action candidates at each game state and combine it with an RL agent to re-rank the generated action candidates.
+The Deep Reinforcement Relevance Network (DRRN) model ~\cite{s2} uses a separate Gated Recurrent Unit (GRU) for processing action text into a vector which is used to estimate a joint Q-Value \textit{Q(o, a)} over the observation $o$ and each action $a$.
+Our work injects knowledge into the DRRN model to enhance agents' understanding of the game world.
+While these works have typically relied on the memory of the single previous action taken, regardless of its utility, our approach distinguishes itself by taking into account the memory of \textit{all} previous actions that generated a positive reward.
+Thus, our agents obtain better performance by using this information to reinforce correct decision-making and avoid repeating past mistakes.